01-edu/public/subjects/firstword.en.md

 - The output will be followed by a newline (`'\n'`).

-- If the number of parameters is not 1, or if there are no words, the program displays nothing.
+- If the number of arguments is not 1, or if there are no words, the program displays nothing.

 ### Usage